sparkandflash/next-js-airdrop-site/README.md

 - I suggest testing it on testnet before using it with mainnet NFT drops so that you wont lose any crypto incase if it messes up.
 - this code has worked on smart contract depolyed by my wallet address, I have never tested it on NFTs from contracts owned by others - feel free to test it.
   I might test it soon and update here.
-- you need to have some funds to pay for gas in your wallet, it will not work with wallets with 0 funds.
+- you need to have some funds to pay for gas in your wallet if you are using it on your own contract, it will not work with wallets with 0 funds.
 - it uses opensea js to transfer NFTs, so I suggest not to use it on NFTs that arent on Ethereum and polygon blockchains or any other chains supported by opensea.